PLP-MERN-Stack-Development/week-8-capstone_-Vinci-Plath/README.md

 ### Getting Started
 1. **Registration & Login**
-   - Create an account with your email and a strong password
+   - Create an account with your email and a password of no less than 8 characters.
-   - Verify your email address (if email verification is enabled)
    - Log in to access your personal safety dashboard

 ### Navigation